hphelion/documentation/cli.unix.2.reference.md

 ###Description
-Get the value of an attribute for an existing CDN container.
+Get the value of an existing CDN container attribute.
 The allowed attributes whose value can be retrieved are:
 * `X-Ttl`
 * `X-Cdn-Uri`
 * `X-Cdn-Enabled`
 * `X-Log-Retention`.

-Optionally, you can specify an availability zone.
+Optionally, specify an availability zone.

 ###Examples
 List all the values: